 Wing skins are pre-punched with pilot holes for the ribs and spars.
-The vinyl can be left in place when fitting and drilling the main wing skins to prevent scratches (except on the inside of the leading edge and tank skins, where the vinyl should be removed before fitting.)
+The vinyl can be left in place when fitting and drilling the main wing skins to prevent scratches.
+(Do not do this with the Leading Edge or Tank Skins.)
 Remove the vinyl before dimpling to prevent pounding trapped drill shavings into the skin with the dimple die.